Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/redshift.md

 - **Protocol**: TCP
 - **Port Range**: The number of the open port used by the data source.
 - **Source**: Custom IP (default).
-Add the correct IP addresses based on whether you're using EU or US Amplitude datacenters.
+Add the correct IP addresses based on whether you're using EU or US Amplitude data centers.
     - Amplitude US IP addresses:
         - 52.33.3.219
         - 35.162.216.242